Willard Robertson

 Willard Robertson (January 1, 1886 – April 5, 1948) was an American actor and writer.
-He appeared in more than 140 films between 1924 and 1948.
-He was born in Runnels, Texas, and died in Hollywood, California.
+He appeared in more than 140 films from 1924 to 1948.
+He was born in Runnels, Texas and died in Hollywood, California.

 Biography

 Robertson first worked as a lawyer in Texas, but he left his profession for a sudden interest in acting after being encouraged to do so by Joseph Jefferson.

-Robertson's initial venture onto the stage did not last, however.
+Robertson's initial venture onto the stage did not last.
 He returned to the practice of law as an attorney with the Interstate Commerce Commission.
 During World War I, he was an administrator in the Chicago office of the federal railway police.

-He appeared on Broadway in 16 plays between 1907 and 1930.
+He appeared on Broadway in 16 plays from 1907 to 1930.
 Robertson played supporting roles in many Hollywood films from 1930 until the year he died, typically portraying men of authority such as doctors, elected officials, military officers, and lawyers.
-He played Jackie Cooper's stern but loving father in the oscar-winning drama Skippy (1931) and its sequel Sooky (1931).
+He played Jackie Cooper's stern but loving father in the drama Skippy (1931) and its sequel Sooky (1931).
 Robertson also portrayed a flamboyant lawyer in Remember the Night (1940) and the straight sheriff in The Ox-Bow Incident (1943).

-Robertson wrote the novel Moon Tide (1940) which was turned into Archie Mayo's drama thriller Moontide (1942) starring Jean Gabin and Ida Lupino.
+Robertson wrote the novel Moon Tide (1940), which was turned into Archie Mayo's drama thriller Moontide (1942) starring Jean Gabin and Ida Lupino.